Griffin-Group/vestacrystparser/file_format.md

 Metadata tag: version of the VESTA file format.
 The files I'm working with are in version 3.5.4.

+A blank line follows it.

 e.g.
 ```
 #VESTA_FORMAT_VERSION 3.5.4

 ```

 ## CRYSTAL

+Superheader for each crystal Phase (Edit Data > Phases).

 No data is associated with this field.
-It appears to be a super-header.
+However, it can appear multiple times.
+Following CRYSTAL are the sections from TITLE through to PLN2D inclusive, which contain the data specific to each crystal phase.
+(This means those sections are also unique either.)
+Additional phases begin with another CRYSTAL header.

-Has a blank line after it.
+Has a blank line before and after it.
 ```

 CRYSTAL

 ```